omeka/classic-enduser/docs/Plugins/Omeka_API_Import.md

 ---------------------------------------------------------------
 Omeka API Import requires Omeka 2.0 or higher for the target site.
 The origin site must have Omeka 2.1 or higher.

-The origin Omeka installation does not need to have the Omeka API Import plugin installed, but it does need to have [the API activated](../Managing_API_Settings.md).
+The origin Omeka installation does not need to have the Omeka API Import plugin installed, but it does need to have [the API activated](../Admin/Settings/API_Settings).
 To do this, the owner of the origin Omeka installation should go to the API tab under Settings, accessed via the top navigation bar on the administrative dashboard.
 Ensure that the “Enable API” box is checked.

 Installation
 ---------------------------------------------------------------
 You can download the latest version of Omeka API Import from the Omeka Plugin Directory.
-To add the plugin to your Omeka site, follow the installation instructions on the [Managing Plugins](../Managing_Plugins.md "Managing Plugins") page.
+To add the plugin to your Omeka site, follow the [plugin installation instructions](../Admin/Adding_and_Managing_Plugins) page.

 Importing
 -----------------------------------------------------------